MedPlus

 MedPlus Health Services is an Indian pharmacy retail chain, headquartered in Hyderabad.
-MedPlus is the second largest pharmacy chain in India, operating over 3,000 pharmacy stores across 374 cities, as of 2022.
+MedPlus is the second largest pharmacy chain in India, operating over 4,230+ pharmacy stores across 600 cities, as of 2024.

 MedPlus sells prescription and OTC medicines, FMCG products, vitamins and other nutrition supplements, and opticals.
 It also offers clinical laboratory services and physician consultation services in Hyderabad, Vijayawada and Bangalore.
 The company owns and runs ePharmacy and an online clinical lab service.

 History

 MedPlus was founded in 2006 by Madhukar Gangadi.
 The company's first store was launched in Hyderabad.
 Initially operating under the Aushadhi brand name, it was rebranded as MedPlus after the opening of the first 48 stores.

 The company opened pharmacies in the western states of Gujarat and Rajasthan in 2007 but had to shut down and exit operations due to recurring losses.
 It relaunched stores in Ahmedabad, Gujarat in 2014.

+In 2008, it opened diagnostics centers in five cities under its subsidiary MedPlus Pathlabs.
+In 2015, it started its e-pharmacy division.

 In December 2021, MedPlus Health Services launched its initial public offering (IPO) and got listed on the Indian stock exchanges.